EMPLOYEE BENEFIT INFORMATION CENTER

 Unemployment Insurance - The county provides unemployment insurance for all eligible employees as required by law.
 Unemployment insurance is generally designed to provide limited income for employees who become unemployed through no fault of their own while they seek other suitable employment.
 The county pays approximately .5% of the employee's gross wage for this benefit.

 Retirement - The county provides a defined benefit retirement plan for eligible employees through PERSI, the Public Employee Retirement System of Idaho.
 In order to qualify for this benefit employees generally must work an average of at least 20 hours per week for a period of at least five consecutive months.
 All qualified employees are required to participate in this benefit.
 Employee contribution rates are currently 6.79% for general members and 8.36% for law enforcement members.
 The county contribution rates are currently 11.32% for general members and 11.66% for law enforcement.
-A gain sharing feature has now been added to the plan which may generate contributions to a 401K plan for participating employees.
 Employees may also make voluntary contributions to the PERSI Choice 401k plan.
 Visit the PERSI web site for more information on other changes to the retirement plan.
 Click here for a copy of the Member Information Kit or PERSI Member Handbook